CyberDefender369/Active-Directory-Home-Lab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 This project consists of basic Active Directory (AD) configurations.
 An Organizational Unit (OU), Domain Controller (DC), and Dynamic Host Configuration Protocol (DHCP) server were a few of the components configured.
 Some networking configurations were implemented as well.
 Additionally, a RHEL client was added to the AD domain.

+Note:For redundancy reaons there are 45 screenshots in the project walk-through.
+Hopefully, the redundancy leaves no room for confusion if a student/beginner happens to come across this lab.

 <h2>Languages and Utilities Used</h2>